DanielCostantini/Space-Cadets-2/README.md

 # Challenge 2 - Build a bare bones interpreter to take text file and produce an output
-Takes in the BareBones.txt file in Data and executes it according to the Bare Bones language from the book 'Computer Science: an Overview' by Brookshear.
+Reads the BareBones.txt file in the Data folder and executes it according to the Bare Bones language from the book 'Computer Science: an Overview' by Brookshear.

 It has 3 simple commands: